Phase 1 – October 14-15, 2021

 The training for clinical professionals is a total of 60 hours of gambling specific training and education sessions.
 Participants who successfully complete the entire sixty hours are then encouraged to begin the International Certification process.

-Continuing Education Units for 15 hours each phase has been applied for with the following: Association for Addiction Professionals (NAADAC), Employee Assistance Certification Commission (EACC), International Gambling Counselor Certification Board (IGCCB), Wisconsin Association for Marriage and Family Therapy (WAMFT) and the National Association of Social Workers (NASW).
+Continuing Education for 15 hours each phase has been applied for with the following: Association for Addiction Professionals (NAADAC), Employee Assistance Certification Commission (EACC), International Gambling Counselor Certification Board (IGCCB), Wisconsin Association for Marriage and Family Therapy (WAMFT) and the National Association of Social Workers (NASW).

 *Phase 1 is a prerequisite for Phase 2.

 *Must provide proof of Phase 1 completion.

 *Must provide proof of Phase 1 and Phase 2 completion.